Hodge theory of the Goldman bracket: Introduction

 The powers of the augmentation ideal $I$ of $R\pi_1(X,x)$ define a topology on $R\pi_1(X,x)$.
 It induces a topology on $R\lambda(X)$.
 Denote their $I$-adic completions by $R\pi_1(X,x)^\wedge$ and $R\lambda(X)^\wedge$.
 Kawazumi and Kuno \cite{kk:groupoid} showed that the Goldman bracket is continuous in the $I$-adic topology and thus induces a bracket on $\Q\lambda(X)^\wedge$.

 If $X$ is the complement of a (possibly empty) finite subset of a compact Riemann surface and $x\in X$, then there is a canonical (pro) mixed Hodge structure \cite{hain:dht,morgan} on $\Q\pi_1(X,x)^\wedge$.
-It induces a pro-mixed Hodge structure on $\Q\lambda(X)$, which is independent of the choice of the base point $x$.
+It induces a pro-mixed Hodge structure on $\Q\lambda(X)^\wedge$ via the quotient map $\Q\pi_1(X,x)^\wedge \to \Q\lambda(X)^\wedge$.
+This mixed Hodge structure is independent of the choice of the base point $x$.
 In order that the Goldman bracket preserve the weight filtration of $\Q\lambda(X)^\wedge$, we have to shift the weight filtration by $2$.
 We do this by tensoring it with $\Q(-1)$, the 1-dimensional Hodge structure of weight $2$ and type $(1,1)$.

 \begin{bigtheorem} The Goldman bracket on $\Q\lambda(X)^\wedge\otimes\Q(-1)$ is a morphism of pro-mixed Hodge structures.
 Equivalently, the Goldman bracket

 is a morphism of pro-mixed Hodge structures. \end{bigtheorem}